RSGInc/HPMS-Score-Card-Generator/README.md

 ### Create scorecards

-The easiest way to create scorecards is to use [command_line/RunBatch.R](command_line/RunBatch.R).
+The easiest way to create scorecards is to use [_RunBatch.R](_RunBatch.R).
 It requires the following settings to manually applied in the code:

 ```
 reimport <- TRUE                    # Should data be re-imported from the server?